Pronunciation of 'Humulus'

 English (United States)

-A genus of flowering plants in the family Cannabaceae, commonly known as hops, used in brewing beer.
+A genus of flowering plants in the family Cannabaceae, including hops, which are used in brewing beer.

 Latin

-In Latin, it referred to hops, a plant used for flavoring and stability in beer.
+In Latin, 'Humulus' refers to hops, a plant used historically for medicinal purposes and later in brewing.